logo of itsabelly

 main-ss

-It’s inevitable – with winter colds comes the snot.
-I used to reach for the traditional bulb aspirator whenever I saw it building, but it was always a battle to use and never really seemed to extract much mucous.
-There’s also the worry of causing more damage by cramming it into the nasal passage and irritating those sensitive membranes.
-The strong bursts of suction can cause the nasal lining to swell, making it even harder for baby to breathe.
-Not to mention how impossible they are to clean . . .
+It’s inevitable – with winter colds comes the dreaded snot.
+In the past, I’d instinctively reach for the traditional bulb aspirator whenever I saw it building up, but it was always a struggle.
+The bulb never seemed to get much mucus out, and I was constantly worried about causing more harm than good by pushing it too far into my baby’s nose.
+The strong bursts of suction from these bulbs can even irritate the nasal lining, sometimes causing swelling and making it harder for the baby to breathe.
+And don’t get me started on how impossible they are to clean…

 Watch this video to see the Nosefrida in action: http://www.youtube.com/watch?v=h6D1zYQF2dA